Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

-# Helm-Chart - Axway APIM-Manager for Elastic
+# # Axway APIM-Management4Elastic - Helm-Chart

 This page provides information on how to deploy the Axway API Management for Elastic solution on a Kubernetes or OpenShift cluster using Helm.
-The Helm chart provided is extremely flexible and configurable.
-All or only the desired components can be deployed.
+The provided Helm chart is extremely flexible and configurable.
+You can decide which components to deploy, use your own labels, annotations, secrets, and volumes to customize the deployment to your needs.
-For example, you can use an existing Elasticsearch cluster + Kibana, deploy Logstash, API-Builder4Elastic & Memcached in Kubernetes and run Filebeat native to the API-Gateways.

 ## Requirements